 3. Zibra Grip-n-Glide Triangle Paint Brush (2.5-inch) | $8 to $12

-Best for: budget-conscious DIYers, corner work, single-room projects.
+Best for: Budget-conscious DIYers, inside corner work, single-room projects, and first-time trim painters.

 4. Benjamin Moore Stinger Angle Sash (2-inch) | $15 to $20

-Best for: crown molding, chair rail, and detailed woodwork.
+Best for: Crown molding, chair rail, detailed woodwork, and semi-gloss trim finishes.

 5. Proform Picasso Oval Angle Sash (2.5-inch) | $20 to $25